XeuphoriaXL/CSCI596-Final-Project/README.md

 # CSCI596-Final-Project
-Let your favoriate character speak Japanese and any other languages in a decent Japanese accent!
+Let your favorite character speak Japanese and any other languages with a decent Japanese accent!

+Introduction:
+-
+Utilize Pytorch's Cuda to load the voice model and waveglow model into separate Cuda memory to accelerate the overall voice generation process.

+How to use:
+-
 1. Go to google colab -> Open Notebook
 2. Select "GitHub" and put "XeuphoriaXL/CSCI596-Final-Project" as repository path
 3. Open Notebook